-To create the 3D models, Erin uses sculpting tools very much like a traditional medium.
+Erin uses sculpting tools very much like a traditional medium to create 3d models.
 For this sculpt in particular, he used a few different programs to create the different parts of the model.
-Blender and 3DCoat were used to digitally sculpt the more organic parts of the model, while the giant scythe was created in a different way.
-Forms that are more geometric, or need to have the same thickness over a large area, are much better created with Poly Modelling.
+Blender and 3DCoat were used to create the more organic parts of the model, while the giant scythe was created in a different way.
+Poly Modelling is a much better method for creating geometric forms or objects that must have a uniform thickness, while sculpting is better for organic forms.

 The wings and fur collar are quickly blocked in with poly modelling

 Poly Modelling is a type of 3D modelling in which you edit the vertices (corner points) of a model directly.
 This type of modelling would usually be used in video games where the computer needs to calculate the movements of the model, and therefore you want there to be as few polygons as possible.
 But it’s also useful for objects that have a more manufactured look to them, such as the Scythe blade and handle.
 It also works well for things that need a consistent thickness, such as the base of the wing shape and the fluffy collar in the above image.
 Erin created these shapes by setting up a basic geometric shape (primitive), like a cylinder, cube, or sphere, and moving or adding vertices to achieve the designed shape at the end.
 Models created in this way are usually Low Poly, containing 5000 polygons or less.